chfourie/obsidian-journal-folder/README.md

 > [!CAUTION]
 > Please take note that, due to the way in which link resolution is handled in Obsidian, using the vault's root folder as a journal folder is not supported by this plugin.

+>[!note]
+> The usage of sub-folders is not currently supported by this plugin, nor are there plans to add support for it in the foreseeable future.

 The following is a list of features that have been, or are planned to be implemented in this plugin...

 ---